SpartanApple/ImageManipulationTool/README.md

 User can Save the updated bitmap by clicking the "Save File" button in the toolbar, which will save the file in output.bmp User can change pen size, pen colour, switch to "erasing" mode Canvas automatically re-sizes

+I manually read in the bitmap files in the golang program and write it to my own file format, which seperates the header from the data and stores them in seperate files.
+These files are then read by C and stored in structures within that language.
+I also manually write bitmap files from the golang program (which is called by C program with filename as the argument).
 </pre>